In this short tutorial we will show you how to read the files from the /src/test/resources directory path.

 Let’s see an example output when running on the Unix based system:

-This was a quick tutorial where we showed how to read resources from /src/test/resources directory in JUnit 5.
+This article was a quick tutorial where we showed how to read resources from /src/test/resources directory in JUnit 5.

 There are three different ways of how to get a resource for testing.
 We can either use File, Paths or ClassLoader class.